Sharing Is Caring!Share this awesome content with your friends now.

 Now, this annual event is celebrated in every educational institution across the island.
 Schools uniquely coordinate the day’s activities toward nurturing culture and branding national pride in the hearts of their students.

-One of the most notable aspect of Jamaica Day involves the students being attired in traditional bandanas or in Jamaican colours.
+One of the most notable aspects of Jamaica Day involves the students being attired in traditional bandanas or in Jamaican colors.

 Additionally, students are engaged in various activities that help to enhance their understanding of our culture and heritage.